 Main Content Area

-Xiangwei Zhou received his Ph.D. degree in Electrical and Computer Engineering from Georgia Institute of Technology, Atlanta, Georgia, in 2011, under the guidance of Prof. Geoffrey Ye Li.
-He received his M.S. degree in Information and Communication Engineering from Zhejiang University, Hangzhou, China and his B.S. degree in Communication Engineering from Nanjing University of Science and Technology, Nanjing, China, in 2007 and 2005, respectively.
+Xiangwei Zhou received his Ph.D. degree in Electrical and Computer Engineering from Georgia Institute of Technology, Atlanta, Georgia, master's degree in Information and Communication Engineering from Zhejiang University, Hangzhou, China, and bachelor's degree in Communication Engineering from Nanjing University of Science and Technology, Nanjing, China, in 2011, 2007, and 2005, respectively.

-Since August 2015, Dr. Zhou has been with the Division of Electrical and Computer Engineering in the School of Electrical Engineering and Computer Science at Louisiana State University (LSU).
+Since August 2015, Dr. Zhou has been with the Division of Electrical and Computer Engineering at Louisiana State University.
 Prior to that, he was an Assistant Professor in the Department of Electrical and Computer Engineering at Southern Illinois University Carbondale from 2013 to 2015 and a Senior Systems Engineer with Marvell Semiconductor, Santa Clara, California, from 2011 to 2013.